XinzhiZ-safeBVM/prolong-qatool/README.md

 ---

-**Note**: This tool is designed specifically for Sensirion respiratory data files.
-Ensure your input data follows the expected CSV format with Time, Timestamp, Flow, and Pressure columns.
+**Note**: This tool supports both Sensirion and SOTAIRIQ respiratory data formats.
+The system automatically detects the file format and processes accordingly.
+Ensure your input data follows one of the supported CSV formats with appropriate time, flow, and pressure columns.